yonglichen99/yonglichen99.github.io/_portfolio/portfolio-1.md

 ---
-title: "The Long-run Impacts of Childhood Nutrition Improvements on Education: Evidence from Rural China"
+title: "The Long-Run Impacts of Childhood Nutrition Improvements on Education: Evidence from Rural China"
 excerpt: "Job Market Paper"
 collection: portfolio
 ---